gda975/JustInTime/README.md

 * Hosting resources.
 The app and backend can be configured to host resources such as PDFs or videos, potentially relying on FireStore for blob storage.
 * Firebase analytics.
 The mobile app can be configured with Firebase analytics to get data on page views and app interaction.
 This can be a great way to understand how the app is being used.
 * Creating developer Apple/Google accounts.
 This will be needed to host the app and let nurses download it.
 * A more thorough testing suite.
-Currently, there are Jest tests that can be run with `npm test --watch-all` in the mobile app directory.
+Currently, there are Jest tests that can be run with `npm test -- --watchAll` in the mobile app directory.
 However, navigation and interaction were harder to capture and test programatically, and will need more time to test and debug.

 # Contact
 If you have any issues or questions about further development/use, feel free to open a GitHub issue and reach out!